threathunters-io/laurel/man/laurel.8.md

 args = --config /etc/laurel/config.toml
 ```

-An alternative setup consists of an AF_UNIX socket to whcih
+An alternative setup consists of an AF_UNIX socket to which
 `auditd(8)` writes events.
 A connection is then established by
 `laurel` (see `input` setting below).
 In this case, the operator is
 responsible for starting and restarting `laurel`.